 Massachusetts gas prices rose from last week: See how much here

-State gas prices rose for the second consecutive week and reached an average of $3.17 per gallon of regular fuel on Monday, up from last week's price of $3.16 per gallon, according to the U.S. Energy Information Administration.
+State gas prices rose for the second consecutive week and reached an average of$3.22 per gallon of regular fuel on Monday, up from last week's price of $3.17 per gallon, according to the U.S. Energy Information Administration.

-The average fuel price in state has risen about 6 cents since last month.
+The average fuel price in state has risen about 8 cents since last month.
 According to the EIA, gas prices across the state in the last year have been as low as $3.07 on Jan.
-29, 2024, and as high as $3.76 on Aug.
+29, 2024, and as high as$3.76 on Aug.
 7, 2023.

-A year ago, the average gas price in Massachusetts was 2% higher at $3.25 per gallon.
+A year ago, the average gas price in Massachusetts was 0% lower at $3.21 per gallon.

 >> INTERACTIVE: See how your area's gas prices have changed over the years at data.milforddailynews.com.